4th and Brannan station: Service

+The Central Subway, including 4th and Brannan, was closed from February 26 to March 14, 2025, for water leakage mitigation at Chinatown station.

 Station design

 A stainless steel kinetic sculpture by Moto Ohtake, entitled Microcosmic, was installed at the station in November 2019 — the first of ten artworks to be installed at Central Subway stations.
 The moving portion is approximately 14 × 17 ft and sits atop a 40 ft high pole, featuring 31 rotating points.